-There were no theaters in Leoti, Kansas or Stinnett, Texas, the places where I was trapped during the year 1977.
-The family had zero funds and bigger problems than my desire to see the epic adventure of our time, too.
+There were no theaters in Leoti, Kansas or Stinnett, Texas, the places where I was trapped during the year 1977, when Star Wars first hit movie theaters.
+The family had zero funds and bigger problems than my desire to see the epic adventure of our time, to deal with.
+So I didn’t get to see the movie when it released.
 I had to borrow a paperback copy of the novelization from the library in one of those two places.
-Probably Stinnett.
+It was probably Stinnett.
 I didn’t get to see the original film until Empire Strikes Back was in release, and then I managed to catch the two films back to back in a new-fangled, dual screen twin cinema, constructed on the edge of my place of exile in 1980, Garden City, Kansas.
 One of the last things I did in that town before being shipped back to Texas.

 It should be no surprise to long-time readers of the blog that I was much more impressed with the second Star Wars than I was with the first.
 An impression only strengthened after watching the third film, and then in witnessing the digital cheapening of the first trilogy in preparation for the release of the prequels.